István Thomán: Career

 Thomán toured with Liszt, was present at his death and was a pallbearer at his funeral.
 Thomán, along with fellow Liszt student Árpád Szendy, were important in carrying on the Liszt style through their teaching at the Royal Hungarian Academy of Music.

 As a teacher at the Royal Academy, Thomán took on a 17-year-old Ernő Dohnányi as a student in 1894.
 In 1903, a 21-year-old Béla Bartók dedicated his Study for the Left Hand to Thomán.
 The study is a Sonata performed entirely with one hand.
 In his Studies on Chopin's Études Leopold Godowsky dedicated Opus 25 No. 11 (A minor) to Thomán.

 Thomán's daughter, Mária Thomán (1899–1948), became a noted concert violinist and studied with Jenő Hubay, Franz von Vecsey, Carl Flesch and Alma Moodie.
 She gave concerts throughout Europe, both as a soloist and in the accompaniment of philharmonic orchestras and chamber ensembles.

+Death

+Thomán died a little before his 78th birthday in Budapest on 22 September 1940.